 |Talk about making a change||Able to execute changes in behavior|

 |Respond quickly||Take your time to respond|

 |No clear mission||Have a mission in life|

-|Have way to many priorities||Have a few priorities|
+|Have too many priorities||Have a few priorities|

-|Spread yourself to thin||Think before you say yes|
+|Spread yourself too thin||Think before you say yes|

 |No clear action plan||Have a clear route|

 |Goals are not SMART and unorganized||Have a SMART goal and keep a goal sheet nearby|

 Are you taking on too much?
 Are you continually adding tasks to your to-do list that weren’t originally there?

 It starts with….. today I will clean the house, go to work, cook dinner…then something not on your list pops up.